 Marijuana has been widely studied over the last 22 years and what these studies have shown is a clear contradiction to most of the anti-marijuana propaganda that was once commonplace in the US.
 Many studies have shown that there are various medical benefits to the use of marijuana.
 Many medical conditions can be treated with the cannabinoids found in the marijuana plant.
 These cannabis-based medications offer a great alternative to traditional pharmaceuticals.
 Especially patients that experienced negative side effects from the use of traditional pharmaceuticals have turned to marijuana to relieve the symptoms connected to their specific medical condition.

 The stigma surrounding the recreational use of cannabis has also largely evaporated or gone up in smoke.
 Many people now use marijuana as a recreational substance rather than other recreational drugs like alcohol and tobacco.
 Studies have also show that marijuana is not as harmful as alcohol and tobacco, leading many people to abandon the more harmful two for marijuana.

 Economic growth in the Legal Marijuana States

 If marijuana is legalized on a federal level the United States could see additional funds of $105.6 billion generated from the sales of medical and recreational marijuana.
 This according to a report by cannabis analytic firm New Frontier.
 Fully legalizing marijuana would also create 654,000 jobs, with the number of jobs growing to over 1 million by 2025.
 States, where marijuana has already been legalized, will attest to the positive economic impact legalization has had.
-The economic growth is not only because of strict sales tax but also because of industries that are created around legal marijuana.
-Everything from clothing, paraphernalia production, marketing and research and development businesses have popped up to cater to the ever-growing market of marijuana consumers.
+The economic growth is not only because of the strict sales tax but also because of industries that are created around legal marijuana.
+Everything from clothing, paraphernalia production, weed vaporizers, marketing, and research and development businesses have popped up to cater to the ever-growing market of marijuana consumers.

 How long until full legalization?